 Would you like to become a commercial pilot but do not have any experience in aviation?
-This Professional Pilot program is designed for you!
-At our academy you can safely and efficiently become the commercial pilot you have always dreamed of, even though you have never set foot inside a cockpit of an airplane.
-All of our successful students began their flight training career with us here at SkyEagle Aviation.
-They have trained to enter a career as a professional pilot; hence the name of the course being called the “Professional Pilot Training Program”.
+Whether you want to fly for the airlines, charter, or cargo, this Professional Pilot program is designed for you!
+At our academy, you can safely and efficiently become the commercial pilot you have always dreamed of, even though you have never set foot inside a cockpit of an airplane.
+All of our successful students began their flight training careers with us here at SkyEagle Aviation.
+They have trained to enter a career as a professional pilot; hence the name of the course being called the “Professional Pilot Training Program” that offers industry-leading resources.

 This course includes a minimum of 35 hours of ground school and 35 hours of flight instruction.
 The written exam and checkride will follow.
 Upon successful completion, the student will be awarded the FAA Private Pilot Certificate.